-- the proposed Levelling Up White Paper, due to be published later this year, which sets out new policy interventions aimed at improving livelihoods and opportunity in all parts of the UK
+- the proposed Levelling Up White Paper, due to be published later this year, which will set out new policy interventions aimed at improving livelihoods and opportunity in all parts of the UK

 We are pleased to be able to include keynote sessions with Rt Hon Lord Pickles, Secretary of State for Communities and Local Government 2010-15; Baroness Blake of Leeds, former leader, Leeds City Council; and Board Member, The Northern Powerhouse Partnership; and Nigel Wilcock, Executive Director, Institute of Economic Development (IED).